 The Company's focus is on solution first, rather than device first.
-In other words, the Company will support solutions to customers who are members to help them to realize what they really want to do in their digital lives.
+In other words, the Company will support solutions to members in order to help them to realize what they really want to do in their digital lives.

 The concern that the development of digital life roadmaps may eventually end up with high-pressure sales of products and service need to be examined from two aspects.
 First, the team works with the member to develop roadmaps together and does not draw such roadmaps without permission.
 Second, the Company is creating a culture to regard such roadmaps as its biggest assets.
-The Company intends
+The Company intends to put the spirit of human resource development into such micro-governance at the level of the actual shop floor.